-Directed Renewable Fuel Attestation (Directed Renewable Fuel Only)
+Directed Renewable Fuel Attestation (Directed Renewable Fuel and Hydrogen Delivered via dedicated pipeline or vehicle)

-Attestation letter from the system owner of the intent to notionally procure renewable fuel and attestation from the fuel supplier that the fuel meets the applicable renewable portfolio standard eligibility requirements for renewable fuel injected into a natural gas pipeline.
+Attestation letter from the system owner of the intent to notionally procure renewable fuel for the life of the system and attestation from the fuel supplier that the fuel meets the applicable renewable portfolio standard eligibility requirements for renewable fuel injected into a natural gas pipeline.

-Renewable Fuel Use Affidavit (On-site Renewable Fuel Only)
+Renewable Fuel Use Affidavit (On-site Renewable Fuel including on-site Hydrogen)

-Application documentation must include a signed affidavit that projects will not switch to non-renewable fuel for a period of ten years for all technologies.
-The SGIP Program Administrator has the right to audit and verify the generator's renewable fuel consumption upon request over the life of the contract.
+Application documentation must include a signed affidavit that projects will not switch to non-renewable fuel.
+The SGIP Program Administrator has the right to audit and verify the generator's renewable fuel consumption upon request over the life of the SGIP contract.